Google AI Integration

 2. Backfill historical costs - up to 30 days on Free, or 365 days on Pro/Ultimate (limited by what's in your billing export).

-3. Sync daily via the automated cron job to pull newly exported billing records.
+3. Sync daily - an automated sync pulls newly exported billing records each day.

 Costs appear on the Dashboard grouped by Gemini model (e.g. Gemini 2.5 Flash, Gemini 2.5 Pro).